 207. I reported the assaults to an organisation, not the Inquiry, and they passed on the information to police who then got in touch.
 I think this was in 2019.
 The officers were from Glenrothes in Fife.
 I told the police when they came to see me at home about three years ago.
-Secondary Institutions - to be published later
+I gave them a statement and told them about